mworion/MountWizzard4/docs/source/install/rpi4.rst

              packages missing for that version.

 The actual Ubuntu mate 20.04.1LTS distribution comes with python 3.8.5, so everything should be OK.
-Next we have to do is to install a virtual environment capability and the development headers for python to be able to compile necessary packages:
+Next we have to do is to install a virtual environment capability, the packet manager pip and the development headers for python to be able to compile necessary packages:

 .. code-block:: python

     sudo apt-get install python3-virtualenv
+    sudo apt-get install python3-pip
     sudo apt-get install python3.8-dev          # for python 3.8
     sudo apt-get install python3.7-dev          # for python 3.7
     sudo apt-get install python3.6-dev          # for python 3.6